firedog1024/mkr1000-iotc/readme.md

 static char PROGMEM wifi_password[] = "<replace with Wi-Fi password>";
 ```

 Finally we need to tell the code what DHT sensor we are using.
 This can be the DHT22 (white), DHT11 (blue), or none and have the code simulate the values.
-Comment and uncomment the appropritae lines in configure.h
+Comment and uncomment the appropriate lines in configure.h

 ``` C
 // comment / un-comment the correct sensor type being used